96boards-akebi96/Documentation/android/build-aosp-firmware.md

 #### Copy OP-TEE OS from AOSP

-After (AOSP build for Akebi96)[build-aosp.md#BuildAOSPforAkebi96], you can find tee-pager.bin under optee directory.
+After [AOSP build for Akebi96](build-aosp.md#BuildAOSPforAkebi96), you can find tee-pager.bin under optee directory.
 So copy it in images directory.

 ```
 cd ~/aosp/android/out/target/product/akebi96/